- United Kingdom

-7.6 The aforementioned liability provisions shall apply accordingly to Adjust’s employees and agents.
+7.6 The aforementioned provisions shall apply accordingly to the parties’ employees and agents.

-7.9 The Adjust Systems shall be available at least 99,8 % of the annual mean.
-Adjust points out that the services may be interrupted or disrupted by circumstances beyond Adjust’s area of responsibility, including but not limited to acts of third parties that do not act on Adjust’s behalf, technical conditions of the internet that Adjust cannot influence or force majeure.
+7.8 The Adjust Systems shall be available at least 99.8% of the annual mean.
+Adjust points out that the services may be interrupted or disrupted by circumstances beyond Adjust’s area of responsibility, including but not limited to acts of third parties that do not act on Adjust’s behalf, technical conditions of the internet that Adjust cannot influence, or force majeure.
 If such circumstances interfere with the availability or functionality of the Services provided by Adjust, this has no effect on the contractual conformity of the Services provided by Adjust.

 8. Term, Termination

-8.1 The term of this Agreement is determined in the Insertion Orders or, if applicable, the order form in the Self Service portal.
+8.1 The term of this Agreement is determined in the Order Form or, if applicable, the order form in the Self Service portal.

 The right to immediate termination for cause shall remain unaffected.
 In particular, Adjust has the right to immediately terminate this Agreement